gcross/LogicGrowsOnTrees/TUTORIAL.md

-an IO action whose result is the new number of workers;  this lets you do things like increasing the number of workers by one and setting the number of workers to a value that you need to query in the IO monad such as the number of capabilities;  the `void` at the begging just throws out the return value of changeNumberOfWorkers, which is the new number of workers (as if you just increased it by 1 then you might want to know what the result was).
+an IO action whose result is the new number of workers;  this lets you do things like increasing the number of workers by one and setting the number of workers to a value that you need to query in the IO monad such as the number of capabilities;  the `void` at the beginning just throws out the return value of changeNumberOfWorkers, which is the new number of workers (as if you just increased it by 1 then you might want to know what the result was).